oschweitzer/learning-resources/angular_lesson.md

 ##### Passing the parameters

 You may want to pass **[query parameters](https://en.wikipedia.org/wiki/Query_string)** in your URL.
-Again, you can do that in the HTML template if you want the user to navigate, or in the TypeSCript code if you want to navigate programmatically.
+Again, you can do that in the HTML template if you want the user to navigate, or in the TypeScript code if you want to navigate programmatically.

 In the HTML file, you can use property binding on `[queryParams]` (`[queryParams]` is an input of the `routerLink` directive, it's not a directive by itself).
 This input accepts JavaScript object, key-value pairs for each query parameter.

 In the Typescript code, we will use the injected `Router` again.
-In the same way as we saw with the `relativeTo` property, we are going to us the second argument of the `navigate()` method and use the property `queryParams`.
+In the same way as we saw with the `relativeTo` property, we are going to use the second argument of the `navigate()` method and use the property `queryParams`.

 If you want to use **[fragments](https://en.wikipedia.org/wiki/Fragment_identifier)** in your URL, it's the same thing as for the query parameters, use the `[fragment]` property binding in HTML and `fragment` property for the `navigate()` method.